Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Nor cease to yield fruit.

-The man who trusts and relies on the Lord is described as a tree planted by the water.
-In contrast to the bush in the desert, he will be fruitful, having leaves that are evergreen.
+The one who trusts in and relies on the Lord is described as a tree planted by the water.
+Unlike the bush in the desert, this person will be fruitful, having leaves that are evergreen.

 True strength and true freedom are closely related.
-In John 8:36, the Lord Jesus told the Jews:
+In John 8:31-32, the Lord Jesus told the Jews who had believed in Him:

 The Lord Jesus was talking to them about freedom.
-If they continue in His word, then they are truly His disciples and they will know the truth, and the truth will make them free (vs. 31, 32).
-But the Jews did not quite understand what He was talking about and asked Him:
+If they continue in His word, then they are truly His disciples.
+And they will know the truth, and the truth will make them free.
+But the Jews did not quite understand what He was talking about and so they asked Him:

 John 8:33